-One of benefits of using Kubernetes it keep our containers running somewhere cluster.
+One of benefits of using Kubernetes it keeps our containers running somewhere cluster.

 But what if those containers dies?
 What if all containers of a pod die?

-If app containers crashes bug in your app, Kubernetes will restart your app container automatically.
+If app containers crash bug in your app, Kubernetes will restart your app container automatically.

 But what would say about those situations when your app stops responding because it falls into an infinite loop or a deadlock?